 You just set up your HubSpot account but you don't know how to use it yet.
 Don't worry!
-Read this useful guide to acquire familiarity with the platform.
+Read this useful guide to get familiar with the HubSpot marketing platform.

 1. Allow HubSpot to Gather Analytics